onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/luma.md

 #### Auto feed for Onedata users table
 This table can be populated automatically only with entries that associate storage user, identified by UID with Onedata user.
 Entries for NFSv4 ACL users cannot be populated automatically, they can only by populated by [local](#local-feed) or [external](#external-feed) feeds.
-The table is used only in case of `auto storage import` enabled.
-Moreover, mappings for NFSv4 ACL users are used only if `syncAcl` option is enabled.
+The table is used only in case of [*auto storage import*](storage-import.md#auto-storage-import) enabled.
+Moreover, mappings for NFSv4 ACL users are used only if `Synchronize ACL` option is enabled.

 #### Auto feed for Onedata groups table
 This table cannot be populated automatically, it can only be populated by [local](#local-feed) or [external](#external-feed) feeds.
-The table is used only in case of case of `auto storage import` enabled with `syncAcl` option enabled.
+The table is used only in case of case of [*auto storage import*](storage-import.md#auto-storage-import) enabled with `Synchronize ACL` option enabled.

 ### Local Feed